Famous women in astronomy

 Women in Astronomy: An Introductory Resource Guide

 She was a trailblazer for women in science, persistently challenging the gender barriers within astronomy.
 She was the first female professional astronomer in the United States.
-It is also noteworthy that women have reached positions of influence in the discipline.Initially interested in chemistry, Helen Sawyer Hogg later switched to astronomy.
 At the beginning of the 20th century, a group of women known as the .
 One of the first major female astronomers, she was a globular cluster expert and also wrote astronomy columns regularly.
 She had an undergraduate degree from the Massachusetts Institute of Technology but had left science for 11 years .
+Evelyn Fox Keller (1936–2023), philosopher who questioned gender roles in science 6.A series of remarkable women.Aryabhata (476-550, Indian) The first of the major mathematician-astronomers from the Indian classical age.

 Women in Astronomy: An Introductory Resource Guide